FedorIvanov37/sv-terminal/README.md

 ## Main Window hotkeys

-The list of key sequence and corresponding actions
+The list of key sequences and corresponding actions

 | Key sequence          | Action                    |
 |-----------------------|---------------------------|